 All long-distance train stations in Berlin, including Berlin Central Station, the Ostbahnhof or the Zoologische Garten, have disabled access both from and to platforms.
 Equipped with tactile paving and orientation systems as well as talking lifts, the arrival to and departure from Berlin no longer pose an obstacle for travellers.

 The Deutsche Bahn AG mobility centres offer you a comprehensive service for accessible travel to Berlin.
 Including: a free of charge assistance service.
 They also provide tips to plan your journey and information about discounts or construction-related deviations.
-All information about accessible travel to Berlin by train can be found in Deutsche Bahn’s "Mobile with a handicap" brochure (in German only).
+All information about accessible travel to Berlin by train can be found in Deutsche Bahn’s "Travel for all" brochure (in German only).

 - The Deutsche Bahn service number: +49 (0)1806 - 99 66 33, the keyword: Betreuung (Support)